Robert Hansen's house

 Fortunately, the teenager soon spotted an opportunity to escape.
 While Hansen was preoccupied with the plane, Paulson lunged into the front seat and exited the car via the driver's door.
 She then ran, handcuffed and barefoot, towards the closest entrance on 5th Avenue.

-Although Hansen attempted to chase Paulson with a gun, she was able to flag down a passing truck driver before he could reach her.
+Hansen attempted to chase Paulson with a gun.
+However, she was able to flag down a passing truck driver before he could reach her.

 At her request, the driver dropped her off at the Mush Inn and contacted the police.

-Although Hansen was questioned by the police, they did not consider him to be a strong suspect.
+Although the police questioned Hansen about the incident, they did not consider him to be a strong suspect.
 In their opinion, he was too quiet and mild-mannered to have committed such a crime.
 Furthermore, one of his friends had provided a fake alibi.

 Coordinates: 61.215874, -149.842995